robpwatkins/javascript-workbook/03week/README.md

 4. Check if game is won with checkForWin() function
     - When all blocks are stacked into column 2 or 1 return true otherwise false
     - Nice to have (but not required): console log a winning message

+5. Additional tests: fine if they're only sightly different than other tests